ESSS/alfasim-sdk/docs/source/index.rst

   * Support for calculating source terms to solver equations.
   * Support for calculating/updating plugin-defined Simulation Variables

-For a list of all capabilities that can be expanded check the API reference section in the documentation.
+For a list of all capabilities that can be expanded check the :ref:`api-reference-section` in the documentation.

-Anyone with programming skills can create a Plugin, for that, alfasim-SDK provides an API in `C` that can be easily used by C/C++ programs.
+Anyone with programming skills can create a Plugin for ALFAsim, for that, alfasim-SDK provides hooks to customize the solver and the user interface.
-For user interface customization, it's provided as well as an API that allows the developers to declare models and their fields.
+In order to customize the solver, an API in `C` is provided for application writeen in C/C++, while, for user interface customization, an API in Python allows the developer to customize the interface in a declarative way,

 To get quick and running with ``ALFAsim-SDK`` you can read the :ref:`quick-start-section` and the :ref:`plugin-by-example-section` sections

 .. toctree::
     :maxdepth: 2